- Moderate compression: 15-20 mmHg

 - Anti-microbial & anti-odor

-- Improves blood circulation by increasing oxygen & blood flow for increased stamina, enhanced performance & expedited recover
+- Improves blood circulation by increasing oxygen & blood flow to provide increased stamina, enhanced performance & expedited recovery

 - Specially treated for moisture wicking to keep feet cool & dry and prevent fungus & odors

 Cushion heel & sole pad with Ultrafresh yarn treatment provide added comfort, protection and keep feet

 - Arch support designed for secure & stable fit

 - Contents: 33% Nylon, 32% Polyester, 18% Cotton, 11% Acrylic, 6% Spandex